ysoh286/honours-project-2017/detailed-notes.md

 - Could extend to simple DOM elements other than plots
 - SVG with big datasets: would need to aggregate data + create interactions that scale accordingly (zooming)
 - Possibility of storing data within the svg element tags to make mapping and attaching interactivity easier(?)
-- Would we want to use a reactive programming model like Shiny, but be able to rerender when necessary (e.g. A situation where if a plot does not change significantly, only updates certain values)?
-- Could you add and remove interactivity WITHOUT refreshing the entire browser/or need to rerun code to make the entire plot from scratch (could the DOM package achieve this)?
+- Could you add and remove interactivity WITHOUT refreshing the entire browser/or need to rerun code to make the entire plot from scratch?

 **Boxplots:**
 - If the box plot was built in layers: have functions that allow user to - link layers together, add layers, remove layers easily.